cvp-bias-detection-healthcare/cvp-bias-detection-healthcare.github.io/README.md

 ### Bias Detection Tool Architecture
 ![AI Bias Tool Architecture](https://github.com/cvp-bias-detection-healthcare/cvp-bias-detection-healthcare.github.io/blob/e32af3038ab9d87ac031e5171713adff2145dd73/assets/img/23-003-001-02_NCATS%20AI%20Challenge-02.png)

+Our team successfully reduced social bias when training and optimizing a LightGBM (gradient-boosted decision tree) model through effective bias measurement and mitigation.
+Our solution is runnable on any modern PC, in an office or in the cloud, and can be used on any structured dataset.
+With only one executable Python script and one Python module, it will first measure and then mitigate many types of bias, leading to more equitable healthcare outcomes across the country.

 By following the installation directions below, the tool’s **architectural capabilities** include the following:  </br>
 *	Run locally on a laptop or desktop  </br>
 *	Run on physical or virtual server in the cloud </br>